Student Rights and Responsibilities:

 - Follow specific procedures for obtaining reasonable and appropriate accommodations, academic adjustments, and/or auxiliary aids:

-- Contact the Accessibility Services office at the beginning of each semester in order to obtain accommodation notices in a timely manner (within the first two weeks of each semester, within the first week for a summer session course).
+- Contact the Accessibility Services office at the beginning of each semester in order to obtain accommodation letters in a timely manner (within the first two weeks of each semester, within the first week for a summer session course).
+You may pick up your accommodation letters after this time frame, but note that accommodations are not retroactive.

 - Return the signed Faculty Signature Sheet to the Accessibility Services office in a timely manner.